 Your smartphone or tablet contains personal data you

-want to keep private when you dispose your old phone.
+want to keep private when you dispose of your old phone.
 To protect your privacy,

 completely erase data off of your phone and reset the phone to its initial

 factory settings.
 Now having wiped your old device, you are free to donate,

 resell, recycle or otherwise properly dispose of your phone/tablet.

 You can't just throw an old cell phone/tablet in the garbage.
 The Toxic chemicals

 contained in its batteries, and other parts can escape from the phone while it

 is in a landfill, and they can eventually leak into the groundwater, thereby